-ANESE (Another NES Emulator) is a Nintendo Entertainment System Emulator being written for fun and learning.
+ANESE (Another NES Emulator) is a Nintendo Entertainment System Emulator written for fun and learning.

-ANESE is built with cross-platform in mind, and builds are regularly tested on macOS, Linux (Ubuntu), and Windows regularly.
-The C++ doesn’t rely on vendor-specific extentions, and is compiled with strict compiler flags.
-The code is linted regularly.
+ANESE is built with cross-platform in mind, and is regularly tested on all major platforms (macOS, Windows, and Linux).
+ANESE doesn’t use any vendor-specific language extensions, and is compiled with strict compiler flags.
+It is also linted (fairly) regularly.

-ANESE’s emualtion core doesn’t have any major dependencies (aside from clib), but there are a couple used for the UI.
-Most of these dependencies are bundled with ANESE (see: /thirdparty), although some require additional installation:
+While ANESE’s emulation core (src/nes) doesn’t have any major dependencies, there are a couple of libraries the UI uses.
+Most of these dependencies are bundled with ANESE (see: /thirdparty), although some do require additional installation:

 apt-get install libsdl2-dev(on Ubuntu)